honestrox logo

 9. Go in the opposite direction I need to go to

-I do this thing where I become overly polite at my own expense.
+I did this thing where I became overly polite at my own expense.

-For example, if I’m driving and I need to take a left-hand turn but there are five cars behind me waiting, and there’s a nonstop flow of vehicles coming from the other way, I’ll take a right turn instead and drive for 10 miles to not be an “inconvenience” to the cars behind me.
+For example, if I was driving and I needed to take a left-hand turn but there were five cars behind me waiting, and there was a nonstop flow of vehicles coming from the other way, I’d take a right turn instead and drive for 10 miles to not be an “inconvenience” to the cars behind me.

-I hate making people wait for me, so I’ll go in the opposite direction if I have to.
+I hated making people wait for me, so I’d go in the opposite direction if I had to.

 Please don’t get out of your car and yell at me for not taking the initiative to go the moment I should have gone but was too scared!